Algorithm-Kasten/typescript/src/algorithms/graph/dfs/README.md

 ![tree dfs](./tree-dfs.png)

 When we perform DFS, it'll continue exploring the node until it hits a leaf node.
 Then it continues with the neighbor node as it comes back up.
-The order visited nodes will be `1 2 4 5 3`.
+The order of visiting nodes will be `1 2 4 5 3`.
 This ordering is actually equivalent to [preorder traversal](../../tree/preorder/).

 ## DFS Pseudocode
 ```text